ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func getEditDiffUrl(fileId: Int, version: Int? = nil, completion: @escaping (_ data: EditHistoryDataWrapper?, _ error: Error?) -> Void)
 ```

+Returns a URL to the changes of a file version specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-edit-diff-url/).